Muhammad-Miqdad-Ahmad/Projects/README.md

-This is a repository containing all my projects
+This is a C++ code for managing a prison.
-The projects are divided into different branches Please check Branch for every different project
+It uses binary trees to optimize data handling and searching. data is stored in files.